florianb/metalsmith-del/readme.md

 > Delete files and folders using globs.

-Removes files matching the passed globs, using Sindre Sorhus' [del](https://github.com/sindresorhus/del), which protects you from deleting things outside the current working directory.
+Removes files and folders matching the passed globs, using Sindre Sorhus' [multimatch](https://github.com/sindresorhus/multimatch).
+It also recognizes dot-files and -folders.

 ## Install